dortania/OpenCore-Post-Install/gpu-patching/intel-patching/busid.md

 Mapping videos in macOS is fairly easy, as we can assume that one of our ports is mapped correctly in the framebuffer.

 For this example, we'll explain the common [HDMI-hotplug fix for Kaby lake users](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.html#deviceproperties).
-To start, lets look at the 0x591B0000 framebuffer:
+To start, let's look at the 0x591B0000 framebuffer:

 ```
 ID: 591B0000, STOLEN: 38 MB, FBMEM: 21 MB, VRAM: 1536 MB, Flags: 0x0000130B